humanloop/frontend-test/README.md

 - select a span of text
 - assign one of the predefined labels `['person', 'organization', 'location', 'misc']` to the text.
 - the user can see the state of the highlighted text
+- the user can remove an annoation
-- the annotations should be stored as an array of objects with the following strucutre of start and end indexes, the inside text, adn the label.
+- the annotations should be available as a JSON array of objects with the following structure of start and end indexes, the inside text, and the label

 ```
 [{"start": 12, "end": 30, "text": "Southampton United", label: 'organization'},]
 ```

 How you do this up to you!
-People can spend a long time annotating documents like this, so some thought to making this as intuitive and robust as possible is wanted.
-Bonus points if there's some element of fun.
+People can spend a long time annotating documents like this, so some thought to making intuitive, robust and maybe even fun is wanted.

 # Guidelines

-We'd like you to spend no more than 3 hours working on this.
-There's a lot of potential for scope creep, so remember that real artist ship and perfect is the enemy of good.
+We'd like you to spend no more than 3-4 hours working on this.
 Please let us know how much time you spent so we can calibrate our expectations.

 # Hints / Tips